Aerial view of Tanguar Haor with tourists swimming in emerald green water beside a traditional wooden boat in Sylhet.

 Day 2 – Forest Trails, War Stories & Hidden Heritage

-By late afternoon, you return to Srimangal, carrying stories of both nature and history woven into a single day.
+By late afternoon, you return to Srimangal, where forest sounds and historical echoes blend into a single day of layered discovery.

 Day 3 – Rainforest Awakening & Cultural Encounters

-Day 4 – Tea Country to Sylhet City
+Day 4 – Tea Country to the Holy City of Bangladesh

 Day 5 – Jaflong, Khasi Hills & Lalakhal’s Blue Ribbon

-Day 6 – Into the Water World: Tanguar Haor
+Day 6 – Into the Water World: Ramsar Tanguar Haor

 💵 Tour Price & Offers